-TA 121 England National Application Annex to TA 121 Ramp metering
+TA 121 - ENAA England National Application Annex for Ramp metering

-This National Application Annex contains the Highways England specific appraisal requirements for ramp metering.
+This National Application Annex contains the National Highways specific appraisal requirements for ramp metering.

-Users of this document are encouraged to raise any enquiries and/or provide feedback on the content and usage of this document to the dedicated Highways England team.
-The email address for all enquiries and feedback is: Standards Enquiries@highwaysengland.co.uk
+Users of this document are encouraged to raise any enquiries and/or provide feedback on the content and usage of this document to the dedicated National Highways team.
+The online feedback form for all enquiries and feedback can be accessed at: www.standardsforhighways.co.uk/feedback.

 Release notes 2

-Foreword 3

-Publishing information 3

-Contractual and legal considerations 3
+Foreword Publishing information Contractual and legal considerations 3 3 3

-Introduction 4

-Background 4
+Introduction Background 4 4 4

-Assumptions made in the preparation of this document 4

 Terms and definitions 5

 E/1.
 Existing ramp metering sites and new mainline interventions 6

 E/2.
 Normative references 7

 Appendix E/A. A Ramp metering task force change request form 8